Top

 Opera Arias Reinvented and Holocaust Survivor Rachel Levy

-A two-parter celebrating the achievements of Jewish women.
+Celebrate the achievements of Jewish women in this two-part podcast.
 Hear from violinist Charlotte Maclet about the award-winning, all-female string quartet Zaïde, and Rachel Levy, who is one of seven Holocaust survivors featured in the Portraits of the Holocaust project commissioned by the Prince of Wales.

 FREE.
 ONLINE. www.bbc.co.uk/programmes/m0013rn0